NREL/streamm-tools/doc/source/getting_started.rst

 The tools repo contains the following directories and files

-- AtomicPy      -- legacy python files (converting to src)
 - README.md  -- Repo notes
+- analysis   -- 3rd party codes used for post-processing
 - config.sh  -- Configuration script that sets PYTHONPATH and other needed environment variables
-- analysis        -- Code for analysis, visualization
+- da_builder -- Donor-Acceptor builder source code
 - doc        -- Sphinx documentation and scripts for creating Python API from docstrings
-- examples     -- Examples of using STREAMM tools for specific applications
+- examples   -- High-level specific examples using the tools/scripts and tools/src code (documented in /doc)
-- simmod        -- ?
+- scripts    -- High-level drivers using tools/src code
 - src        -- Main classes implementing the STREAMM tools functionality

 ..  _configure-tools: